I’d like to share with you a little more about values and how important they are in understanding yourself…and others.

 If you were in their shoes how would you think?
 You don’t have to agree with people to accept them as a person.
 You can respect their opinions and completely disagree with them.
 You can show empathy without having to agree or compromise your beliefs or integrity.
 “You know, if I had been through what you have, I might think the exact same thing.”

-I recently had a session with a 17 year old young man who was a member of a gang in Minneapolis.
+It was quite awhile back that I had a session with a 17 year old young man who was a member of a gang in Minneapolis.
 He had asked to see me because he knew that I was “cool”.
 (Read that as someone anyone can trust.)
 He worked 30 hours at his job to earn enough money to pay my session fee.
 I could have worked with him for free as a “kind gesture” but would he have been inclined to listen to any recommendations I had if had seen me for free?

 The young man had a problem.
 The gang he is in is one that only has one exit door and that is death.
 You either die of old age or you die when you leave the gang.
 Now this particular gang is built like most gangs.
 The members are in a typical corporate pyramid structure where there is one CEO and many V.P.’s, followed by many upper and middle management teams and then the largest numbers of employees fulfilling various functions for the gang.